Synthesizing multi-log grasp poses in cluttered environments: Conclusions

 While the proposed method does not replace the need for intelligent control, we believe it has the potential to boost the performance of control solutions that rely on access to grasp poses, such as the one proposed by Wallin et al.~\cite{wallin2023multilog}.

-The main limitation of the proposed method is perhaps that the number of possible target subsets increases exponentially with the total number of logs in a pile.
+The model struggles to produce good grasps for picking up subsets of logs from tightly packed piles.
+The performance could potentially be improved by adding more training data specifically targeting these cases but we suspect that the deficiency is at least partly due to the simplistic controller used in this study, and that grasping from large stacks of packed logs probably requires more adaptive control.
+Apart from this, the main limitation of the proposed method is perhaps that the number of possible target subsets increases exponentially with the total number of logs in a pile.
 Evaluating all possible target subsets would inevitably be computationally limiting as piles grow large.
 In cases where an exhaustive search over all subsets is not feasible, one could imagine having some pre-processing step where only the most relevant subsets are selected for inference, \textit{e.g.}, based on proximity to the manipulator's base.

-Things left to explore in future work are the introduction of obstacles such as rocks and tree stumps in the scenes, and simulation-to-real transfer using more realistic renders.